Cohen-Macaulay and Gorenstein tangential varieties of the Segre-Veronese Varieties: Background results

 (5) Let $k=1$, $a=3$, $b=1$ (same argument applies to any $a\geq3$).
 Then $S_\Delta=\N\setminus \{1\}$, $G_\Delta=\Z$ and $C_\Delta$ has only one facet $F_{1,1}$.
 Also, $S'_\Delta=S_{1,1}=S_\Delta$,

 and condition (ii) of the previous Theorem~\ref{hoa-trung} trivially holds.
-Therefore $\C[S_\Delta]$ is Gorenstein (so is Cohen-Macaulay).
+Therefore $\C[S_\Delta]$ is Gorenstein (so is Cohen--Macaulay).
 Note that $\C[S_\Delta]$ is not normal.
 This means that the tangential variety $\tau(v_3(\P^1))$ is Gorenstein but not normal.\\

 (6) Let $k=1$, $a=2$, $b=2$.
 Then

 and $C_\Delta$ has two facets $F_{1,1}, F_{1,2}$.
 Also,

 and hence $S'_\Delta=S_{1,1}\cap S_{1,2}=S_\Delta$.
 Moreover, $G_{\mathcal F}=\{x\in G_\Delta : x_{1,1}<0, x_{1,2}<0\}$ and hence $G_{\mathcal F}=(-1,-1)-S_\Delta$.
 Finally, for $I$ equal to $\{F_{1,1}\}$ or $\{F_{1,2}\}$, $\pi_I$ is a point and hence acyclic.
 Therefore $\C[S_\Delta]$ is Gorenstein (see Theorem~\ref{cohen-macaulay-goren}(G5) for a generalization).
 Note that $\C[S_\Delta]$ is also normal.
 This means that the tangential variety $\tau(v_2(\P^2))$ is Gorenstein as well as normal.\\